tradingstrategy-ai/frontend/src/routes/blog/README.md

-# Ghost integration with SvelteKit
+# Ghost blog integration with SvelteKit

 Optimised to work with server-side rendering and `adapter-node`

 [See the live site](https://tradingstrategy.ai/blog).

+## Features

 - Designed so that your Ghost hosted instance can be password protected and not picked up by search engine
 - Blog roll page